yudistiafirman/Warline/README.md

    <img width="160px" src="https://user-images.githubusercontent.com/69186726/203041031-fe064483-8f95-48b7-92c8-68419bff2100.png"><br/>
-   users can add new product in this page , tap the square shape with + icon to add products image and fill up all the form available to insert information    of new products. user is required to add image of products and fill up form the form accordingly otherwise new products cannot be added , after user fill up all the form tap publish button to publish the new products .
+   users can add new product in this page , tap the square shape with + icon to add products image and fill up all the form available to insert information    of new products. user is required to add image of products and fill up all the form accordingly otherwise new products cannot be added , after user fill up all the form tap publish button to publish the new products .

+- Product Detail